NCX-Programming/CSharp-Collection/README.md

 - C#Notes
 - C#Search
 (Information on the Wiki, github.com/NinjaCheetah/CSharp-Collection-Vol1/wiki )
+Info also available on my website at: https://ninjacheetah-gaming.site/techprojects/csharpcollection
 ## What's required?
 - The target .NET framework version is currently 4.7.2
 - Windows 10